chaincodelabs/seminars/bitcoin-protocol-development/mining-network-prop.md

 ### Compact Blocks

-1. How could we speed up block propagation in the network like FIBRE does, but without the drawback of having to trust others?
+1. How could we speed up block propagation in the network and why is that important for decentralization?
 2. Compact block relay is a good way to reduce the amount of bandwidth to propagate new blocks to full nodes, but is it the fastest method for a synced node given peers may need to request missing transactions?

-### Relay Networks and FIBRE

-1. How does the FIBRE network work and what were the motivations to iterate on the original Relay Network?

 ### Mining: No Good, The Bad, and The Ugly